 '''

-REVOKE USAGE ON SEQUENCE [ schemaName. ] SQL92Identifier FROM grantees RESTRICT
+REVOKE USAGE ON SEQUENCE sequenceName FROM revokees RESTRICT

 '''

 In order to use a sequence generator, you must have the USAGE privilege on it.
 This privilege can be revoked from users and roles.
 Only RESTRICTed revokes are allowed.
 This means that the REVOKE statement cannot make a view, trigger, or constraint unusable by its owner.
 The USAGE privilege cannot be revoked from the schema owner.
 See CREATE SEQUENCE statement for more information.